HP 2100: Origins

 HP formed Dynac in 1956 to act as a development shop for projects the main company would not normally undertake.
 Their original logo was simply the HP logo turned upside down, forming something approximating "dy" and thus inspiring the name.
 Learning that Westinghouse owned a trademark on that name, in 1958 they changed it to Dymec.
 The company was brought in-house in 1959 to become the Dymec Division, and in November 1967 was renamed the Palo Alto Division.

 Dymec originally made a variety of products for the HP family, but over time became primarily an integrator, building test equipment and similar systems that were used by HP.
 In 1964, Kay Magleby and Paul Stoft began experimenting with the use of PDP-5 and PDP-8 computers to act as controllers for their complex test systems, but they felt the machines would require changes to truly suit their needs.
 At the time, Digital Equipment Corporation (DEC) was still a small company and a takeover target.
 David Packard found Ken Olsen too difficult to deal with, and such plans went nowhere.

 Looking for another design they could purchase, Packard was led to the five-person Data Systems, Inc. (DSI) of Detroit.
 DSI was owned by Union Carbide, and when Packard asked how it was that Union Carbide came to own a computer company, HP Labs manager Barney Oliver replied, "We didn't demand an answer to that question."
 Bill Hewlett initially refused to consider the development of a "minicomputer", but when Packard reframed it as an "instrument controller" the deal was approved.

-DSI was purchased in 1964 and initially set up at Dymec with four of the original five employees of DSI and a number of other employees coming from HP's instrumentation divisions.
+HP purchased DSI in 1964 and initially set up Dymec with four of the original five DSI employees and a number of other employees coming from HP's instrumentation divisions.
 The computer group later moved to its own offices in Cupertino, California, in a building purchased from Varian Associates, becoming the Cupertino Division.